bertput/sqrl/README.md

 ## Prerequisites

-SQRL depends on `libsqrl`, `libsodium`, and `liburiparser`.
+SQRL depends on `GTK-2.0`, `libsqrl`, `libsodium`, and `liburiparser`.

 Grab the sources for `libsqrl` from github and build it.
 When you do that, `libsqrl` will retrieve the correct version of `libsodium` as part of the build process and you will then have a nice shiny new `libsqrl` to link to.

-You should be able to get `liburiparser` from your linux repos.
+You should be able to get `GTK-2.0` and `liburiparser` from your linux repos.
 You will probably need to get the `-dev` version of the package if it is available on your distro.

 ## Connecting your browser to SQRL